 5. Enable the PayPal Integration

-After completing your order form, go to Form Settings -> Payments, then click the PayPal icon.
+After completing your order form, go to Form Settings -> Payments, then click either the PayPal Business or PayPal Personal icon.
+With PayPal Business you can accept credit and debit cards, global Alternative Payment Methods, and exclusive Pay with PayPal options, giving customers the ability to check out with the unique payment types you can only get from PayPal.
 Follow the steps to enable the integration with your PayPal account, then click Save.

 Add a description of your store in the Item title field to identify where the charge is from when it appears in their statements.
 The settings page lets you choose either the built-in Order Success page or a custom Success Page.
 You can change your form’s currency and set up recurring billing for subscriptions or more than one payment.